raq929/intro-to-react-hooks/README.md

 ## [useState](https://reactjs.org/docs/hooks-state.html)

 This hook does what it says on the tin, it adds state to a previously stateless component.
+Suppose I have a component that contains a button, now I want to keep track of how many times that button has been clicked.

-Before hooks, we would have had to convert a functional component that needed state into a class component.
-Now, we can use this hook.
+Before hooks, we would have had to convert the button component that needed state into a class component.
+Now, we can use the `useState` hook.

 ### Where to use it